 You will be taught by our dedicated academic staff, benefiting from their research expertise, ensuring your knowledge and skills reflect the latest developments in theory and practice.
-We are proud of our excellent reputation for teaching and recently ranked joint 2nd in the UK for teaching in the National Student Survey.
+We are proud of our excellent reputation for teaching and as a University, we recently ranked joint 2nd in the UK for teaching in the National Student Survey.

 This three year full time degree programme is carefully designed to teach students all of the essential theory, methodology and technique necessary to enter into a career as a speech and language therapist.
 It is made up of compulsory modules and substantial learning placements.

 You will start the first year with the Foundation module which will introduce you to basic terminology, concepts and core knowledge of SLT as a discipline.
 This is followed by teaching on two client groups ‘Disorders of Fluency, and Developmental Speech and Language Difficulties’, whereby you will develop your understanding of basic approaches to intervention, and begin to learn about what it means to be a professional in today’s health & social care and educational environments.
 You will also undertake a non-clinical placement module ‘Conversation Partner’ which develops communication skills and reflective practice.